Skip to Content

 Many people believe that if they are injured on another’s property, the property owner is automatically liable.
 However, Florida law, including statutes followed in Miami, requires proof of negligence, which can be complex.
 Another misconception is believing that only direct injury causes qualify for compensation.
 Emotional distress or other non-physical injuries can also be pursued in some cases.
 Understanding these nuances is crucial for anyone considering filing a claim, and our team at Remer, Georges-Pierre & Hoogerwoerd, PLLC is here to clarify these aspects with a comprehensive consultation.

-Consult a Miami Personal Injury Attorney
+Consult a Miami Premises Liability Attorney

 At Remer, Georges-Pierre & Hoogerwoerd, PLLC, we are committed to helping personal injury victims throughout the Miami area seek the compensation they deserve.
 Whether you have suffered an injury in a robbery, slip and fall, or another premises liability accident, you can trust a dedicated Miami premises liability lawyer at our office to protect your legal rights and work vigorously in an effort to secure a fair and just settlement.